 No, it is very important that the application and all accompanying documents be submitted at one time.

 A good rule of thumb in determining what may be eligible for this scholarship is that if you have to pay the money back, then it can be reviewed for the NCTRC Scholarship.

 The committee meets on a quarterly basis.
 You will be notified via email when a decision has been rendered.

 We prefer you email the documents to email@example.com.
 However, if you need to mail the documents, that is fine too.

 NCTRC considers alleged violations of the NCTRC Certification Standards a serious offense and encourages all responsible parties to contact NCTRC with any direct knowledge of CTRS professional misconduct.
 Alleged violations of the NCTRC Certification Standards must be submitted in writing to the NCTRC Executive Director and should identify the person(s) alleged to be involved and the facts concerning the alleged conduct in as much detail and specificity as possible.
 The allegations should identify by name, address and telephone number the person making the information known to NCTRC and others who may have knowledge of the facts and circumstances concerning the alleged conduct.
 Available documentation should also be provided to the Executive Director and the Executive Director may request additional information relating to the content or form of the allegations.
 Please review the NCTRC Certification Standards, Part IV: NCTRC Disciplinary Process for further information.

 NCTRC requires that all candidates and certificants maintain their legal name and address in the official NCTRC records.
-To report a name change, download and submit the NCTRC Name Change Request Form.
-If you only need to change your address, please submit your new contact information to firstname.lastname@example.org or fax to 845-639-1471
+To report a name change, login to MY NCTRC LOGIN and complete the Name Change process.
+If you only need to change your address, you may update your contact information by logging into your profile at MY NCTRC LOGIN or you may email your requested changes to firstname.lastname@example.org.